harsh599/PigGame/README.md

 After the user presses the newGame button only then the game restarts and players can again compete with each other in race of winning the game.

+The screen shots of the game  will be added soon..... till then stay tuned......more projects are on the way....